|Nutrition Facts (per serving)|

 The jelly is a complex condiment, with the rich notes of Guinness stout, including a slightly bitter edge that plays against the sweetness.
 This is probably not a jelly you're going to spread on toast, and certainly not pair with peanut butter.
 However, it makes an intriguing complement to stronger cheeses, like Parmigiano-Reggiano, or even assertive blue cheeses.
 It can also be used as a glaze on roasted meats, like ham, or as a component of a barbecue sauce to bring a depth of flavor.

-- 3 12-ounce bottles of Guinness
+3 (12-ounce) bottles Guinness

-- ¼ cup apple cider vinegar
+1/4 cup apple cider vinegar

-- 1 package Sure-Jell low-sugar pectin
+1 (1.75-ounce) package low-sugar pectin (such as Sure-Jell)

 Prepare your water bath canner, and have 6 clean half-pint jars at the ready.

-- Pour the beer into a large stock pot; it will foam considerably.
-Add the vinegar.
-Put on high heat.
+Pour the beer into a 6-quart or larger stockpot; it will foam considerably.

 When the mixture returns to a full rolling boil, cook for 1 minute, then remove from heat.
 Skim away any foam or scum from the surface.

-- Pour the jelly into jars, leaving 1/2" headspace.
+Pour the jelly into jars, leaving 1/2-inch headspace.
 Run a clean spatula or chopstick around the periphery of the insides of the jars to release any trapped air.
 Wipe the rims clean with a moistened paper towel.

 Apply lids and rings, and process in a water bath canner for 10 minutes.